YukunLi99/AdaptSAM/README.md

-# Adapt SAM: adapt segment anything model based on detectron2
+# AdaptSAM: Adapt Segment Anything Model Based on Detectron2

 AdaptSAM is a library built on top of [Detectron2](https://github.com/facebookresearch/detectron2) that allows adapting the Segment-Anything Model (SAM) for custom COCO-format datasets.
 It supports point prompt training and leverages LORA technology for customizable adaptations of [SAM](https://github.com/luca-medeiros/lang-segment-anything).